Candiman421/DocInspector/docs/installation.md

 ### Step 1: Load the Enhanced Core Functions
 1. Open any InDesign document (or create a new one)
 2. **Save the document first** (scripts need a file path)
-3. In the Scripts panel, **double-click the main analyzer script**
+3. In the Scripts panel, **double-click the main inspector script**
-4. You should see: "Enhanced InDesign Document Analyzer v2.1 loaded successfully!"
+4. You should see: "Enhanced InDesign Document Inspector v2.1 loaded successfully!"
 5. The message will detail all new features:
    - ✓ Comprehensive text content capture and analysis
    - ✓ Auto-discovery of collections and properties